 Measuring the Diameter

-The first measurement you need to make when measuring rim size is the diameter.
+The first measurement you need to make when measuring rims is the diameter.
 The diameter refers to one bead seat area directly across the tire to the other bead seat area.
 If you cut across the front of the rim (the part you see when you mount the tire onto the vehicle), you get the diameter.

 Measuring the Width

-When you measure the rim’s width, you also want to measure from the bead seat area to the bead seat area — except you want to measure across the side of the tire instead of the front.
+When you measure the rim’s width, you also want to measure from the bead seat area to the other bead seat area — except you want to measure across the side of the tire instead of the front.